Godzilla-ASE/notificationSystem/Readme.md

 1. Open the `application.properties` file in the `src/main/resources` directory.
 2. Provide the necessary configuration values, such as database connection details.
+ -  spring.datasource.url: Specifies the URL for the MySQL database connection.
+  - spring.datasource.username and spring.datasource.password: Provide the username and password for the database connection.
+ - spring.jpa.properties.hibernate.dialect: Sets the Hibernate dialect for MySQL.
+ - spring.jpa.hibernate.ddl-auto: Determines how Hibernate handles the database schema updates.
+The update value indicates that Hibernate will automatically update the schema based on the entity mappings.
+  - server.port: Specifies the port on which the application will run locally.
+  - Please ensure that you have a MySQL database running with the specified connection details before running the application.

 ## Usage